• Skip to primary navigation

 Process

-1. Combine the cabbage, carrot, and green onions in a large bowl and toss together.
+1. Combine the cabbage, carrot, and green onions in a large bowl.

 Adding veg to a bowl to make okonomiyaki recipe.